HISTORICAL VIEWS LOOKING SOUTH ON MAIN STREET IN WOLFEBORO:

 Another view of the antique auto seen in the photo of Black's on the upper right, here looking South on Main Street.

-Below: This 1960's close-up aerial of Main Street shows the four principal buildings at the center of town, seen throughout the above photos: the post office, pharmacy, gift shop, and bank.
+Below: These 1960's close-up aerials of Main Street show the four principal buildings at the center of town, seen throughout the above photos: the Peavey Block, Tobey's pharmacy, Black's gift shop, and the Wolfeboro National bank.
 Here one can also still see the tracks of the former Wolfeboro Railroad entering town along the East side of Back Bay and ending at Wolfeboro Station.
-Before their removal in the late 1930's, the railroad tracks had continued past the Wolfeboro Station, passing between the four buildings mentioned while crossing Main Street, and then reaching the Lake Station at the wharf, where one could board the old Mount Washington steamer.
+Beginning with their extension in 1880 until their removal in the late 1930's, the railroad tracks had continued past the Wolfeboro Station, passing between the four buildings mentioned while crossing Main Street, and then reaching the Lake Station at the wharf, where one could board the old Mount Washington steamer.
+The Lake Station, seen on several postcards below, was built in 1900.
+On May 28, 1899, a storage building on the wharf, which had previously served as a waiting room for both the Lady of the Lake and Mount Washington steamers, burned, in what was one of the most devastating fires in Wolfeboro history.

 The Wolfeboro Railroad began operations on August 19, 1872.
 Operations lasted over a century, before finally ending in October of 1985.
 The 12-mile-long line began in Sanbornville, where it branched off from the main B&M railroad line to Conway.
 Click here for a gallery of images and here for a history of the Wolfeboro Railroad.

-A close-up of the downtown in the 1930's, showing the old Mount Washington steamer docked at the wharf.
+A close-up of downtown Wolfeboro in the late 1930's, showing the old Mount Washington steamer docked at the wharf.

 The bridge that separates Lake Winnipesaukee from Wolfeboro's Back Bay, and that also marks the boundary between North Main Street and South Main Street.